Best homeowners insurance in Kansas City, MO for 2023

 A higher deductible typically means lower premiums, but there is a risk in doing this.
 You’ll want to make sure it’s set to an amount you can afford to pay out of pocket in the event of a loss.

-As seen in the table below, Kansas City residents have substantially higher rates when opting for a $500 deductible over a $2,000 one.
+We found Kansas City residents have much higher rates when opting for a $500 deductible over a $2,000 one.

 $500